Paris Métro: Tickets

+Tickets are sold online (e.g. via SNCF Connect), at staffed counters and at automated machines in the station foyer.
+Unlimited passes for a whole day, week or month are called Forfait Navigo.
+Online, the ticket can directly be added to the phone which can than be used at the automated gates by simply holding the phone onto them.
+These are located at all entries and exits.
+Exit from all stations is clearly marked as to the point beyond which possession of a ticket is no longer required.

 Facilities

-On 26 June 2012 it was announced that the Métro would get Wi-Fi in most stations.
+On 26 June 2012, it was announced that the Métro would get Wi-Fi in most stations.
 Access provided would be free, with a premium paid alternative offer proposed for a faster internet connection.
 As of 2020, the entire RATP network was connected with 4G service, including within tunnels.
-Line 1, Line 4 and Line 14 – as well as congested stations on Line 13 – have platform edge doors ('porte palière') separating the tracks from the platform.
+The automated Line 1, Line 4 and Line 14 – as well as some congested stations on Line 13 – have platform edge doors (portes palières) separating the tracks from the platform.

 Accessibility

-The vast majority of Métro stations are not accessible to all.
-The 13 stations of Line 14 (which first opened in 1998) are fully accessible, and extensions of lines since 1992 have included lifts.
-By 2025, 23 stations on the Métro will be accessible, following extensions to existing lines.
-In future, the new Grand Paris Express lines will be fully accessible.
+Largely because most of its stations were built well before accessibility became a consideration, less than 10 per cent of Paris's metro system is wheelchair accessible ranking it as worst metro system in the world for accessibility.
+The 20 stations of Line 14 (which first opened in 1998) are fully accessible, and all line extensions since 1992 have included lifts at the new stations.
+From 2022 to 2025, 23 new stations on the Métro will be accessible, following extensions to existing lines.
+The four new lines of the Grand Paris Express, which are expected to start opening in 2026, will also be fully accessible.